mghaight/replua.nvim/README.md

 Additional commands:

 - `:RepluaEval` &mdash; Evaluate the entire scratch buffer.
+- `:RepluaOpen!` &mdash; Create a new replua buffer with a fresh environment.
 - `:RepluaReset` &mdash; Reset the Lua environment used for evaluation.

 Because the environment proxies `_G`, anything you define becomes available to